psuzzi/algo.dev/README.md

 # algo.dev
 Algorithms for development

+current:
-current: [Algorithms Study 1](prepare/s1/README.adoc) : List of algorithmic problems explained and solved, ordered by increasing difficulty from the basics to the advanced ones.
+* [Algorithms Study 1](prepare/s1) : List of algorithmic problems explained and solved, ordered by increasing difficulty from the basics to the advanced ones.
+* [Codejam 2020](compete/codejam/2020/codejam20) : List of algorithmic problems for top competitive programmers